Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 <a name ="encrypted_root_vol_snapshot_lab"></a>
 # Encrypted Root device Volumes & Snapshots - Lab
-- To create a snapshot for an EBS volume that serve as root devices,you should stop the instance before taking the snapshot
+- To create a snapshot for an EBS volume that serve as root devices, you should stop the instance before taking the snapshot
 - Snapshots of encrypted volumes are encrypted automatically
 - Volumes restored from encrypted snapshots are encrypted automatically
 - You can share share snapshots only if they are unencrypted, these snapshots can be shared with other AWS accounts,